SAP-samples/workzone-content-package-templates/workflow/README.md

-# Template for a 'SAP Work Zone - Workflow' repository
+# SAP Work Zone - Workflow Project

 ## Using this template
 Create a new git project and copy the content of this folder into the repository.